yugocabrio/ultrahonk-rust-verifier/scripts/invoke_ultrahonk/README.md

 - Node.js (v18+) and npm
 - `stellar` CLI installed and configured
 - A running Soroban network (local, testnet, etc.)
-- Rust toolchain (the script shell-outs to `cargo run --manifest-path preprocess_vk_cli/Cargo.toml` from the `ultrahonk_soroban_contract` directory to build the VK bytes)

 ## Setup